Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 Thinking of investing abroad?

-Currency Partners help you maximise the foreign currency you’ll have available to invest by giving you access to the best pricing available in the market from their select panel of banking partners.
-Currency Partners typically save their clients between 1% and up to 3% on the retail exchange rates from your bank with Currency Partners premium Private Client FX solution.
+Currency Partners help you maximise the foreign currency you’ll have available to invest by giving you access to the best pricing and service available in the market from their select panel of banking partners.
+Currency Partners typically save their clients between 1% and up to 3% on the retail exchange rates from your bank with Currency Partners premium Private Client solution.

 Transfers to externalise funds from South Africa are also subject to Exchange Control regulations and the annual allowances granted by the South African Reserve Bank (SARB) for this purpose.
 As such, each South African resident taxpayer may avail themselves of their single Discretionary Allowance (of up to R1 million) and/or of their individual Foreign Capital Allowance (of up to R10 million) each calendar year (ending 31 December) for the purposes of direct offshore investment in foreign currency denominated assets.